CodeYourFuture/GitHomeworkTest/Ikenna_Agulobi.md

 # Favorite Sport

 My favorite sport is basketball.
-About 15 years ago, I played semi-professional basketball in Italy, but I had to pause my career due to a knee injury.
-These days, I still enjoy playing in local scrimmage games in my area.
-I love basketball because it’s a fast-paced, exciting sport that keeps me active and fit.
+I love it because it’s a fast-paced, exciting sport that keeps me active and fit.
 As a team sport, it has taught me the value of teamwork, discipline, and working towards a common goal.
 I also enjoy the creative aspects of the game like dribbling, shooting, and play-making.
 Plus, it has helped me build an amazing friendships with my teammates over the years.

 ### Favorite Food